Operation Safed Sagar: Aftermath

 The aftermath of Operation Safed Sagar marked a major victory for India in the 1999 Kargil War.
-The Indian Air Force’s precise strikes and coordination with the Army helped recapture all occupied positions.
+The Indian Air Force's precise strikes and coordination with the Army aided Indian forces to recapture all occupied positions.
 The operation highlighted the challenges of high-altitude warfare and led to significant modernization of the IAF, including the induction of advanced aircraft and precision-guided weapons.
 Internationally, India gained praise for its restraint in not crossing the Line of Control, while Pakistan faced diplomatic isolation.
-The war also prompted reforms in India’s defence coordination and intelligence systems..
+The war also prompted reforms in India's defence coordination and intelligence systems.
 It acquired and later started co-developing Sukhoi Su-30MKI heavy fighters with Russia beginning in the early 2000s.
-Development of HAL Tejas was also accelerated.
+Development of the indigenous HAL Tejas was also accelerated.

+The Indian Air Force was able to coordinate well with the Army and provide air support to the recapture of most of the posts before Pakistan decided to withdraw its remaining troops.
+All remaining intruders were either killed or withdrew from the area upon conclusion of the war and the operation was ended, being declared a success by the IAF in having achieved its primary objectives.
+However, there has also been criticism of the methods initially used and the type of planes being unsuitable to the terrain that resulted in early losses.
+This is believed by many in the Air force as coming as a wake up call to upgrade the ageing fleet of aircraft to better enable them to fight in the mountainous region.

+India celebrates the Kargil Vijay Diwas every year on July 26, to mark the successful completion of Operation Vijay and Operation Safed Sagar.
+The Indian Space Research Organisation also began development of an indigenous SATNAV system called NAVIC following the conflict.
+IAF pilots was awarded with two Vir Chakras and 23 Vayu Sena Medals for their role in the war.

+In popular culture

+Netflix had announced a series titled Operation Safed Sagar based upon the events starring Jimmy Shergil in 2025.
+The series premiered on 7 August 2026 on Netflix.